 The Full Story

-I don't feel like I am done with my First Citizens work, but I have put it aside for awhile.
-It started when I discovered hundreds of old black and white photos of Indigenous people taken by Edward S. Curtis.
+Shirley's First Citizens work started when she discovered hundreds of old black and white photos of Indigenous people taken by Edward S. Curtis.
 Curtis' black and white images capture the intensity of his subjects and often, the truth of their existence.
-I also wanted to capture the spirit and nature of these incredible people.
-I am not Native American.
-However, I feel a connection to my subjects and want to show the beauty of their inherent dignity, even in the face of the offensive treatment they continue to experience.
+She also wanted to capture the spirit and nature of these incredible people.
+While not Native American, she feels a connection to her subjects and wants to show the beauty of their inherent dignity, even in the face of the offensive treatment they continue to experience.
 They simultaneously emerge from, and disappear into the canvas, as Native Americans are increasingly disappearing.
-I return to this series over time to find new ways to connect to my subjects and Edward S Curtis.
+The artist returns to this series over time to find new ways to connect to the subjects and Edward S Curtis.